Back to docs

 Important: Setting the Host header here ensures Flint can identify your site.
 Without it, Flint will not know which site's pages to serve.

-Step 3: Create a Cache Behavior for Your Folder
+Step 3: Create Cache Behaviors for Your Folder

 1. 1.In your distribution, go to the Behaviors tab and click Create behavior